SUMMARY

 Eighty Percent Of Private Sector Workers Had No Access To Paid Family Leave.
 According to CBS News, “The country’s 2.1 million government employees will gain 12 weeks of paid parental leave as part of a defense bill that President Donald Trump signed into law on Friday.
 But it still leaves about 80% of U.S. workers in the private sector with no access to paid family leave.
 The U.S. is one of a handful of countries that lacks a federal policy, at least for new mothers, leaving employers to decide whether to offer it.”
 [CBS News, 12/23/19]

-Only 9 Percent Of Workers In The Bottom 25 Percent Had Access To Paid Family Leave Compared To 40 Percent Of Workers in The Top 25 Percent.
+Only 9% Of Workers In The Bottom 25% Had Access To Paid Family Leave Compared To 40% Of Workers In The Top 25%.
 According to CBS News, “Disproportionately, paid leave has gone to higher-paid white collar workers.
 Just 9% of wage earners in the bottom 25% have access to paid family leave, according to the U.S. Bureau of Labor Statistics.
 That compares to 30% of wage earners in the top 25%.”
 [CBS News, 12/23/19]

-A 2019 Bill To Expand Paid Leave Coverage For Federal Workers Did Not Include Paid Time Off For Workers With A Serious Illness Or Caring For A Sick Relative.
+Trump’s Paid Leave Legislation Did Not Include Paid Time Off For Workers With A Serious Illness Or Caring For A Sick Relative.
 According to CBS News, “Even under the policy passed by Congress for federal workers, there are still gaps in coverage.
 For instance, federal workers do not get paid leave for their own serious illness or to care for a sick relative” [CBS News, 12/23/19].

 As Written, FEPLA Excluded Federal Employees Who Were Not Covered By Title 5 – Including Federal Aviation Administration And Transportation Security Administration Workers – And Left It Unclear As To Whether Workers Covered By Other Statues Could Access The New Paid Leave Benefits.
 According to Federal News Network, “But as it’s written, FEPLA leaves out federal employees who aren’t covered by Title 5, and the language at times is ambiguous as to whether workers covered by other statutes would also have access to new paid parental leave benefits.
 Specifically, the paid parental leave law leaves out much of the Federal Aviation Administration, some employees at the Transportation Security Administration, non-judicial employees of the District of Columbia courts, the District of Columbia Public Defender Service, presidential employees and bankruptcy and magistrate judges.”
 [Federal News Network, 1/8/20]

 2019: Male White House Staffers Earned A Median Salary Of $106,000 Compared To A Median Salary Of $80,000 For Female Staffers.
-According to Las Vegas Review Journal, “Yet an annual report of White House salaries through June 28 shows that the median salary of male White House staffers is $106,000, but $80,000 for female staffers, according to Mark J. Perry, a scholar at the right-leaning American Enterprise Institute, and number crunching by the Review-Journal.”
-[Las Vegas Review Journal, 8/12/19]
+According to the Las Vegas Review-Journal, “Yet an annual report of White House salaries through June 28 shows that the median salary of male White House staffers is $106,000, but $80,000 for female staffers, according to Mark J. Perry, a scholar at the right-leaning American Enterprise Institute, and number crunching by the Review-Journal.”
+[Las Vegas Review-Journal, 8/12/19]

-Male White House Staffers Earned Close To 25 Percent More Than Female Staffers – A Pay Gap Larger Than The National Gender Pay Gap.
-According to Las Vegas Review Journal, “That disparity indicates male White House staffers are paid close to 25 percent more than female staffers — a pay gap larger than the 19 percent national gender gap in median weekly earnings in 2018, according to the Bureau of Labor Statistics.
+Male White House Staffers Earned Close To 25% More Than Female Staffers – A Pay Gap Larger Than The National Gender Pay Gap.
+According to the Las Vegas Review-Journal, “That disparity indicates male White House staffers are paid close to 25 percent more than female staffers — a pay gap larger than the 19 percent national gender gap in median weekly earnings in 2018, according to the Bureau of Labor Statistics.
 ‘People have an image of themselves that sometimes are not borne out by the numbers.
 That’s why the numbers are so important,’ said Jocelyn Frye, a senior fellow who focuses on women’s issues for the left-leaning Center for American Progress.
-‘I know very few employers who say ‘we stink.’ ‘” [Las Vegas Review Journal, 8/12/19]
+‘I know very few employers who say ‘we stink.’ ‘” [Las Vegas Review-Journal, 8/12/19]

 Middle-Class Incomes Grew At A Rate Of 2.7 Percent From 2016 To 2018 Compared To 5.8 Percent Growth From 2014 To 2016.
 According to Capital & Main/Newsweek, “Middle-class incomes grew at a rate of 2.7 percent from 2016 through 2018, compared to a 5.8 percent growth rate from 2014 through 2016 when accounting for inflation.
 ‘Despite what we heard at the State of the Union, the truth is that this economy is not performing well for most Americans,’ says Thea Lee, president of the Washington, D.C.-based Economic Policy Institute (EPI).
 ‘At this point in the business cycle, wage and income growth for working households should be accelerating, not slowing.’”
 [Capital & Main/Newsweek, 2/24/20]